Theses

 Subscribe to our newsletter

-Signup to get quarterly updates and important announcements from 2048 Ventures.
+Signup to get blog posts with our investments, theses and important announcements from 2048 Ventures.